 When it comes to fees and travel, most people worry about the conversion rates.
 And they should!
 Depending on where you go, your money could either as much as double in value or go down to half of what it’s worth at home.
 To a point, there’s not much you can do about it besides creating a budget that keeps that in mind, so you aren’t blindsided when it’s too late.

 But conversion rates aren’t the only thing that can cost you money while you travel.
 In fact, the fee that can be the peskiest of all is the foreign transaction fee.

 Foreign transaction fees are charges that happen on every transaction you make while you’re traveling in a foreign country.
 While these fees may not sound like much at first (usually around 3% at the most), they can add up very quickly - especially if you’re not likely to carry any cash while you travel.

-Think about it this way, if you buy breakfast, lunch, and dinner while you’re away, that’s already 3 foreign transaction fees per day - that doesn’t even count buying train tickets or souvenirs or tickets for cultural events and institutions.
-Multiply that minimum of 3 fees times one week-long trip and suddenly you’re paying up to 3% of 21 transactions.
+Think about it this way, if you buy breakfast, lunch, and dinner while you’re away, that’s already three foreign transaction fees per day - that doesn’t even count buying train tickets or souvenirs or tickets for cultural events and institutions.
+Multiply that minimum of 3 fees times one week-long trip, and suddenly you’re paying up to 3% of 21 transactions.

 See how quickly that can get expensive?